-The project is bringing real benefits to local people, river environments and wildlife, in and around Ashford, Canterbury, Sandwich, Herne Bay and Whitstable.
+The project is bringing real benefits for local people, river environments, and wildlife in the Stour Catchment.

-Volunteers in the project are getting involved in hands-on conservation, working to improve habitats and looking after riverside land.
-There are opportunities for training towards new skills, and free educational activities for schools and community groups.
+Our Stour volunteers are getting involved in hands-on improvements to river habitats, monitoring riverside land and citizen science surveys.
+There are opportunities for training towards new skills, and educational activities for schools and community groups.

-Our Stour is made up of a number of programmes:
+Our Stour is made up of four programmes:

 Play an important role in improving your local river, by becoming a volunteer River Warden.
-You’ll be given your own stretch of river to look after.
+You’ll be given your own stretch of river to monitor.

-Farmers and other landowners are vital to the project.
-We are providing workshops advising them on land management to protect rivers.
+We provided workshops advising landowners on land management to protect rivers.

-A programme of community events and guided walks involving film, photography and rivers.
-This programme has now ended.
+A programme of community events and guided walks that involved film, photography and rivers.

 This infographic illustrates the achievements of the first three years of Our Stour.